rolodato/dotenv-safe/README.markdown

 ```

 This will load environment variables from `.env` as usual, but will also read
-any variables defined in `.env.sample`.
+any variables defined in `.env.example`.
 If any variables are missing from
 `.env`, an exception listing them will be thrown.
 Otherwise, returns `true`.

 `dotenv-safe` compares the actual environment after loading `.env` with the
-sample file, so it will work correctly if environment variables are missing
+example file, so it will work correctly if environment variables are missing
 in the `.env` but provided through other means such as a shell script.

-You can use `.env.sample` or `.env.example` or provide a different filename:
+You can use `.env.example`, `.env.sample` or provide a different filename:

 ```js
 require('dotenv-safe').load({sample: './.my-env-sample-filename'});